vasilakisfil/Introspected-REST/README.md

 once the client and server have reached a concensus on the media type after the negotiation, the server should strictly provide all the available options for the client to select.

-However, one of the requirements for HATEOAS to work is that the media type itself _must_ allow to its vocubulary hypermedia and linking.
+However, **one of the requirements for HATEOAS to work is that the media type itself _must_ allow to its vocubulary hypermedia and linking.**
-For instance, with plain JSON (`application/json`) this wouldn't work as JSON itself (`application/json` media type is nothing more than a JSON) does not provide any of those mechanisms.
+For instance, with `application/json` Media Type this wouldn't work as JSON itself (`application/json` Media Type is nothing more than a JSON) does not provide any of those mechanisms.

 Instead, the server and client must agree on a format that provide such mechanisms.